theyashwanthsai/DigitalGarden/public/static/home.md

 # Sai Yashwanth

 Welcome to my personal website.
-I am Sai Yashwanth, an engineer, builder and a writer (I write blogs and currently writing a book under Manning Publications).
+I am Sai Yashwanth, an engineer, builder and a writer (currently writing a book under Manning Publications).

+Currently working as a Research AI Engineer at Vuhosi, where I read a lot of papers and build AI products.
+I am also writing research papers, books and making videos about AI.
+> Goal: Build local AGI from my bedroom. :P

 I love building stuff with code, writing about it, playing football and working out (currently learning ring based moments, really love it).
 I believe in becoming "multidimensionally jacked" - body, mind, knowledge, skills, communication, finance.
 The idea is to max out all aspects of life.